silkmoon18/csci-420/assignment-1/hw1-starterCode/README.txt

 Description: Create a heightfield based on given input image.

+Platform: Windows 11
 c++ version: ISO C++17 Standard

 To run the program, specify the path of image directory.
 For instance: hw1.exe C:\heightmap.
+If run without specifying, the program will ask for one in terminal.

 Features: